BioContainers/mulled/invfile.lua.md

       .using('alpine')
         .run('rm', '-rf', 'linuxbrew-alpine')

-This article can build itself!
+## Article

+This article can build itself, and the task to do that is defined here.
+It is using `pandoc` to transform the Markdown source into LaTeX, which is then compiled into PDF with xelatex.

     inv.task('article')
       .using('thriqon/full-pandoc')